rmwc/rmwc/README.md

 A thin React wrapper for Material Design (Web) Components [https://jamesmfriedman.github.io/rmwc/](https://jamesmfriedman.github.io/rmwc/)

+## Recent updates
+RMWC has been tested and works properly with React 16.
+Material Components Web has some breaking changes with its version 21 release that will be addressed shortly.

 ## Goals
 - To create the thinnest, lightest, and spec compliant wrapper around Google Material Design Components for the Web [https://material.io/components/web/](https://material.io/components/web/)
 - To utilize the Foundation javascript classes and expose their api for consumption